The 'Dry Drowning' Myth: What Parents Need to Know

 - Significant confusion or mental status changes

-Symptoms, such as fatigue, vomiting and mild cough that goes away, can occur during a normal day in the sun at the beach or pool or after swallowing water into the stomach.
-These symptoms should only be worrisome if there was a known submersion event or if they are accompanied by the other symptoms listed above.
+Fatigue can occur after a day in the sun at the beach or pool, and a coughing or vomiting episode that goes away can occur after swallowing water into the stomach.
+These symptoms should only be worrisome if the child went underwater and they do not get better.

 How To Prevent a Drowning Incident

 - Never leave a child unsupervised in the water.
-This includes bath tubs and baby pools.
-Get in the pool with young children or children who are not strong swimmers and keep them no farther than arm’s length away from you.
+This includes bathtubs and baby pools.
+Get in the pool with young children or children who are not strong swimmers and always keep them within arm’s length.

-- Ensure that home spas and pools have appropriate fencing
+- Ensure that home spas and pools have appropriate four-sided fencing.

 Related Links

-University Hospitals Rainbow Babies & Children’s Hospital provides expert pediatric care for infants, children and adolescents.
+University Hospitals Rainbow Babies & Children’s provides expert pediatric care for infants, children and adolescents.
 With expertise in 16 medical and 12 surgical specialties, our team of doctors, nurses and other clinical staff has experience in diagnosing and treating children for a range of medical issues, from common childhood illnesses to complex conditions.
-Learn more about the nationally recognized pediatric medical care at UH Rainbow Babies.